Kyle & Sheri Glazier, Glazier Farms, Loyal, Okla.

 With a bachelor of science in agricultural sciences and natural resources, Kyle has the opportunity to layer his traditional education with his cumulative generational farming experiences to structure the farm program in a way that is only only environmentally-friendly, but also scientifically sound.

 Like all young parents, Kyle and Sheri juggle full schedules while prioritizing their family.
-While, yes, farming is a business, it’s structured in a way that affords the opportunity for the Glaziers to spend high-quality time with the fifth generation of farmers to grow up on their Loyal, Okla. farm.
+While, yes, farming is a business, it’s structured in a way that affords the opportunity for the Glaziers to spend high-quality time with the sixth generation of farmers to grow up on their Loyal, Okla. farm.